seeyu44/FYP-25-S4-23-1/README.md

 2. Build and run the app.
 You now land on the SQLite-backed login page.
 3. Default admin credentials: `admin / admin`.
 Create additional admin or registered accounts from the Register page.
 4. Admin dashboard shows all registered users plus the testing lab; registered users get a scoped dashboard.
+5. Toggle the "Real-time Deepfake Detection" switch on the dashboard to start/stop the foreground detection service (saves battery when off).
-5. Use the testing panel to seed sample calls/alerts into SQLite so each teammate can work on their function locally without touching remote data.
+6. Use the testing panel to seed sample calls/alerts into SQLite so each teammate can work on their function locally without touching remote data.

 Permissions declared:
 - RECORD_AUDIO, READ_PHONE_STATE, POST_NOTIFICATIONS, FOREGROUND_SERVICE, FOREGROUND_SERVICE_MICROPHONE